Skip to main content

 • Requesting or Requiring Genetic Tests ∞ Insurers are explicitly forbidden from requesting or requiring that an individual undergo a genetic test.
 This extends to family members as well.
 Your access to health coverage cannot be conditioned on your willingness to submit to genetic testing.

-These rules create a sanctuary for your within the insured environment.
+These rules create a sanctuary for your genetic data within the insured environment.
 However, there is an important clarification.
 GINA does not prevent a health plan from using information about a manifested disease.
 If a genetic predisposition has already expressed itself as a diagnosable medical condition, that condition can be taken into account for treatment and payment purposes, just as any other illness would be.
 The law protects your predictive genetic information, not your current health status.

 GINA’s power lies in its ability to prevent predictive genetic data from being used for underwriting, while still allowing for the clinical management of existing health conditions.